eonist/HCCQR-lib/README.md

 1. Split colors into layers (divide into quadrants, and distribute tasks to multiple cpu-cores)
 2. Read data from the first layer.
 Extra the meta-data and inform caller with meta-data (stop further reading of qr-layers if frame has already been read by StreamLib)
 3. Crop all successive layers after the "quad-meta-data" has been extracted from the first layer
-3. Return payload when all qr-layers has been read
+3. Return "binary-data-payload" when all QR-layers has been read

 ### Features:
 - Enables you to store more information in a QR image